thefakemacaw/top-down-shooter/README.md

 This is my new project idea.
 I realized I was struggling with Django, so I decided to make a last-minute change and create a video game.

+The game is a top-down tile-based shooter boss battle.
+Tiles include floor, wall, water, and bomb, though they are not programmed yet.

-Sources are currently in the python file.
+Sources are currently in the python file and below.

 # Progress Report